 Describe the way in which the district allocates resources to schools.
-Include the person(s) responsible for this process, frequency of data review and decision making, and processes used to differentiate and monitor resource supports
+Include the person(s) responsible for this process, frequency of data review and decision making, and processes used to differentiate and monitor resource supports.

 The resources provided by the district include: Instructional Coaches, Curriculum Resource Teachers, Web-based differentiated supplemental instructional programs that provide remediation and enrichment, District Professional Development Coordinator, Web-based professional development program that differentiates and individualizes professional development, support for school-based decision making through the eight step process, support in data analysis through Performance Matters and tutors that provide intensive remediation for students that need further differentiation.

-The district provides access to Performance Matters to all school sites and data management system that provides access to student data on formative assessments and state assessments in the areas of reading, mathematics and science.
+The district provides access to Performance Matters to all school sites and district level administrators.
+Performance Matters is a comprehensive assessment and data management system that provides access to student data on formative assessments and state assessments in the areas of reading, mathematics and science.
 In addition, reports from the district management system are prepared as requested to analyze behavioral data.